pagevamp/product-traineeship-2024-shortner/docs/url_shortener_flow.md

 # DESIGN FLOW FOR URL SHORTENER

 This documentation is based on the main business logic of URL shortener .
-Basically a long URL or original URL is sent by user including the hours after which the URL expires which is then converted in to a short URL using “URL shortening algorithm” and whenever user clicks the short URL link generated it is then redirected to long/original URL.
+Basically a long URL or original URL is sent by user including the hours after which the URL expires which is then converted into a short URL using **“URL shortening algorithm”** and whenever user clicks the short URL link generated it is then redirected to long/original URL.
 If the short URL expires then the URL won’t work but it is not deleted from the database so that we can keep on generating unique URL.
-We have used the package nano-id for URL shortening where we have decided to keep the size 6.
+We have used the package **nano-id** for URL shortening where we have decided to keep the size 6.
 All the routes used in URL is protected and only authorized (logged in and verified) users can access those routes.

 <a href="https://classic.yarnpkg.com/en/package/nanoid">NANO-ID</a>